 And we're not even finished.

 The negativity that is generated by failure of any kind has a cumulative effect.
 It can impact relationships among companies, employees, customers, and vendors.
-A bad user experience will cause customers to shop elsewhere, employees to take shortcuts that escalate costs and losses, and employee morale and retention to suffer.
-These problems can further cascade as customers and employees go to friends and social media to share their negativity and lure yet more people away.
+A bad user experience will cause customers to shop elsewhere, employees to take shortcuts that escalate costs and losses (perhaps an employee uses a coworkers login credentials to access a repository that’s off-limits to their department), and employee morale and retention to suffer.
+These problems can further cascade as customers and employees go to friends and social media platforms to share their negativity and lure yet more people away.

-When these problems grow sufficiently large, the company is forced to spend still more money to repair systems, processes, and its own reputation.
-And underneath everything there is always the actuarial cost of extreme risk realization, when a highly unlikely but catastrophic result occurs: legal action, brand destruction, and worse.
+When these problems grow sufficiently large, the company is forced to spend yet more money to repair and enhance systems, processes, and its own relationships and reputation.
+And underneath everything there is always the actuarial cost of extreme risk realization, when a highly unlikely but catastrophic result occurs: legal action, brand destruction, or worse.
 These extreme situations are discussed constantly among governance and compliance professionals, even as recent European privacy regulations have raised the stakes even more.

 In our search example above, where 1% of searches retrieve the wrong document (a conservative estimate), it's not hard to imagine how an error might end up in a customer-facing document, which could in turn lead to client loss.
-Even if only 1 in 10,000 such errors adversely affects Acme's customer base or damages its reputation, remember that version control errors are happening 96 times per day.
+For instance if Acme regularly posted to its intranet customer pricing contracts consisting of daily contractual costs for the customer, an Acme employee has a good chance of sending the customer yesterday’s customer pricing contracts.
+Even if only 1 in 10,000 such errors adversely affect Acme's customer base or damages its reputation, remember that version control errors are happening 96 times per day.
 In an average year, Acme's brand will take two very big hits.
 Depending on the nature and fragility of Acme's business, the $6.9M spend we calculated earlier might be only a small fraction of what Acme really needs to consider.

-Having estimated the cost of Acme's search experience, we can look for opportunities to invest in improvement.
+Having estimated the cost of Acme's search experience, we can look for opportunities to invest in improvement and enhance the overall experience.
 There are a number of great places to start:

 Reduce search time from 20 seconds to 10 seconds.
 Savings: $330k/year